Bus Driver's Prayer

-The Bus Driver's Prayer, also known as the Busman's Lord's Prayer, is a parody of the Lord's Prayer that takes the bus driver around Greater London (while avoiding further destinations).
-The words are apocryphal and have been around since 1960 at least.
+The Bus Driver's Prayer, also known as the Busman's Lord's Prayer, is a parody of the Lord's Prayer that takes the bus driver around Greater London and the Home Counties.
+The words are apocryphal and have been around since at least 1960.
 The word play, making extensive use of puns on English place names, is typical of English humour.
 A Metropolitan police officer's version, entitled "The Law's Prayer", has also been devised.

 Ian Dury's version

-It was recorded by Ian Dury, originally on the soundtrack album Apples (1989) and later on The Bus Driver's Prayer & Other Stories (1992).
-Dury used only those place names that refer to locations in London.
+The Bus Driver's Prayers has been popularised following Ian Dury's recording, originally on the soundtrack album Apples (1989) and later on The Bus Driver's Prayer & Other Stories (1992), who only used place names that referred to locations in London.

 Below is a version predating Dury's recording, with alternative versions given in the notes.